Welcome, all you deadlift heads to the ultimate tribute to the King of exercises.

 76: There are so many different grip variations to get used to and try out including double overhand (grip strength), over under and the intimidating hook grip.
 Mastering all of these has been a pleasure 🙌

-77: Watching people cry from exhaustion when I put them through a pause rep and slow negative deadlift day.
+77: Watching people cry from exhaustion when I put them through a big pause rep and slow negative deadlift day.

 79: Being able to surprise your boyfriend by picking him up and throwing him down.
 I bet he didn’t see that coming!

-80: Deadlifts can make you feel like one of the biggest and strongest guys in your gym especially if not too many people deadlift in your gym or you go to planet fitness.
+80: Deadlifts can make you feel like one of the biggest and strongest guys in your gym, especially if not too many people deadlift in your gym or you go to planet fitness

-82: Although they are technically considered “training legs”, I don’t dread Deadlift days like I dread a regular leg day.
+82: Although they are technically considered training legs, I don’t dread Deadlift days like I dread a regular leg day.

 84: If your gym does not let you drop the weights, this is not the gym you should be training at.
-Years down the road you will look back and thank dead lifts for opening your eyes to a better gym.
+Years down the road you will look back and think dead lifts for opening your eyes to a better gym.

 85: Is one of the only exercises that makes good sense to do barefoot.
 Something about having your feet touch the cold floor without shoes is satisfying.
-Be one with the earth and one with the bar is a saying that I have been saying for… Like 3 seconds now, I just made that up.
+Being one with the earth and one with the bar is a saying I have been saying for… Like 3 seconds now, I just made that up.
 Not bad though!